eascodes/100-days-code/log.md

 **Thoughts** I think I am going to write out some of my code on paper to try to figure out what is happening with the search bar issue.
 I am excited that it's almost complete.

 **Link(s) to work** https://mealprepfunday.com/

+## Day 79: January 17, 2021

+**Today's Progress**: Today I worked on the search bar functionality for the meal prep recipe website.
+I pinpointed the issue I've been facing - there is an unecessary loop happening with one of my array_push functions.
+Now that I know where the problem is, I'm working through ways to fix it.

+**Thoughts** I feel much better now that I understand where the problem is.
+What helped me discover this was printing my variables one by one to see where the issue started.

+**Link(s) to work** https://mealprepfunday.com/